AnyhowStep/type-mapping/README.md

   + `mysql.decimal()` now returns the `Decimal` interface and not `string`.
     This breaking change was introduced because not much code should break and this increases type safety overall.

++ 1.24.0 -> 1.25.0

+  + `mysql.xxxIntXxx()` functions now return `bigint` and not `number`.
+    This breaking change was introduced because this increases type safety overall.
+    This also follows the general direction the `tsql` project wants to follow.